Health informatics: Malaysia

 Since 2010, the Ministry of Health (MoH) has been working on the Malaysian Health Data Warehouse (MyHDW) project.
 MyHDW aims to meet the diverse needs of timely health information provision and management, and acts as a platform for the standardization and integration of health data from a variety of sources (Health Informatics Centre, 2013).
 The Ministry of Health has embarked on introducing the electronic Hospital Information Systems (HIS) in several public hospitals including Putrajaya Hospital, Serdang Hospital and Selayang Hospital.
 Similarly, under Ministry of Higher Education, hospitals such as University of Malaya Medical Centre (UMMC) and University Kebangsaan Malaysia Medical Centre (UKMMC) are also using HIS for healthcare delivery.

 A hospital information system (HIS) is a comprehensive, integrated information system designed to manage the administrative, financial and clinical aspects of a hospital.
 As an area of medical informatics, the aim of hospital information system is to achieve the best possible support of patient care and administration by electronic data processing.
 HIS plays a vital role in planning, initiating, organizing and controlling the operations of the subsystems of the hospital and thus provides a synergistic organization in the process.

 New Zealand

 Health informatics is taught at five New Zealand universities.
 The most mature and established programme has been offered for over a decade at Otago.
-Health Informatics New Zealand (HINZ), is the national organisation that advocates for health informatics.
-HINZ organises a conference every year and also publishes a journal- Healthcare Informatics Review Online.
+Health Informatics New Zealand (HINZ), is the national organization that advocates for health informatics.
+HINZ organizes a conference every year and also publishes a journal, Healthcare Informatics Review Online.